frogm0uth/keyboard-notes/qmk-compose-key/README.md

 # Firmware size

-With about 20 sequences in a tree of 5 nodes, Compose Key uses 370 bytes without OLED support.
-With OLED support enabled, it uses an additional 470 bytes.
-In comparison, Leader with 12 sequences uses 1080 bytes.
-With more sequences, the difference will be higher.
+With 22 sequences in a two-level tree, without OLED support enabled, and no callback nodes, Compose Key uses about 850 bytes.
+With OLED support turned on, it uses about 1250 bytes.
+Callbacks will use more space of course depending on how complex they are.

-If you use SEND_STRING() in your Compose callbacks or Leader code, that will add about 500 bytes in either case.
+In comparison, Leader with 22 sequences uses 1800 bytes.
+A lot of the size usage is from the individual sequences, as Leader uses about 60 bytes per sequence.
+With only a few sequences, Leader will use less space.
+Compose Key uses only a few bytes for each node (with the exception of callback nodes), so is much more space-efficient with a large number of sequences.